andymasteroffish/mag_2026_flip_out_launcher/README.md

 I also included an installer for [Notepad++](https://notepad-plus-plus.org/).
 You need some type of simple text editor and god help you if you're using Notepad.

+# Teensy code

+The arduino code for the teensy in the console lives in hardware_jam_2026_console

 # Games